 What You Need To Make Marimekko Hanging Bucket Storage

-- 3 Large food plastic buckets.
-Mine was Greek yogurt containers from Aldi.
-However, I’ve seen other foods like popcorn sold in similar types of containers.
+• 3 Large food plastic buckets.
+Mine was Greek yoghurt containers from Aldi.
+However, I’ve seen other foods, like popcorn, sold in similar containers.

-2. Next, take one paper napkin out of the packet and cut it into strips about 4-5 cm wide.
+Step 2: Next, remove one paper napkin from the packet and cut it into 4-5 cm wide strips.

 With round tapered objects, it is much easier to decoupage them in strips.
 I successfully used this method before when making the map mason jar banks.

-Carefully, remove the top printed ply of the printed napkins.
-Discard the other 2 napkin layers.
+Carefully remove the top printed ply of the printed napkins.
+Discard the other two napkin layers.

-Use a clean brush to gently brush out any air bubbles.
+Use a clean brush to brush out any air bubbles gently.

 Make sure you line up the pattern with every new strip of paper napkin you stick down.